Artichoke, Mushroom, & Pea Carbonara

 1 lb spaghetti

-8 ounces of portabello, baby bella, or button mushrooms
+8 ounces of portobello, baby bella, or button s

 1/2 cup plant-based or regular milk (oat milk used in this recipe)